Distance Learning Support

 Student Orientation and Tutorials

 The College of EHHS understands that orientating students to Blackboard Learn is just as important as helping faculty and instructors navigate the Virtual Learning Environment.
-While students can access the KSU 24/7 helpdesk with any technical or Blackboard Learn issues, we have created a site where we have collected a list of resources and tutorials that instructors can use to help orientate students to the Blackboard Learn Virtual Learning Environment.
-Please follow the link below to access the student orientation page.
+While students can access the KSU 24/7 helpdesk with any technical or Blackboard Learn issues, we are in the process of creating a site of resources and tutorials that instructors can use to help orientate students to the Blackboard Learn Virtual Learning Environment.